a-novel/quasar/src/forms/README.md

 ### characterSet

-Restrict the character the user can type in the input.
+Restrict the characters the user can type in the input.
 If a forbidden key is pressed, it will simply be ignored.

 This property also filter values added through paste.